italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

     \- see art.
 4(5) GDPR for a comprehensive definition).
-    In the absence of such a measure, the use of the attestation on multiple RPs would constitute an appreciable risk, as it would theoretically allow the RPs to merge databases and track users.
+    In the absence of such a measure, the use of the attestation on multiple RPs would constitute an appreciable risk, as it would theoretically allow the RPs to merge databases and track Users.
     This requirement enriches the measures adopted in accordance with art.
 32 GDPR.

 .. attention::
   ⚠️ Implementation of points no. 5 and 9 is still under discussion.
-  This version assumes the authenticity and non-revocability of the wallet instance.
+  This version assumes the authenticity and non-revocability of the Wallet Instance.